 Dead yellow jackets in a Marietta, Georgia home

-Digger bee holes in a lawn in Peachtree City
+Diggher bee holes in a lawn in Sandy Springs

-Paper wasps in the roof of a house in Atlanta
+European hornet on the wall of a house in Atlanta

 Hornets' nest on a window in Marietta, Georgia